What is Cost Behavior Analysis?

-Under regression cost behavior analysis, the approach is fairly similar, but instead, uses all data points instead of just the highest and lowest values.
+Using regression cost behavior analysis, the approach is fairly similar but uses all data points instead of just the highest and lowest values.

 Using the regression function in MS Excel, we can obtain an ANOVA output that gives a cost function of Y = 8.72x + 39,502.